jazicorn-tw/pokemon-inventory-system/README.md

-# 🎒 Pokedex Trainer Inventory Service
+# 🎒 Pokémon Trainer Inventory Service

 _A Spring Boot 4 API for trainers to manage their Pokémon, trade with others, and participate in a marketplace — powered by PokeAPI and built with TDD._